From Pop Warner To The Pros: The Journey To NFL Stardom In Pictures

 After one year at Hutchinson, Kamra enrolled at the University of Tennessee and immediately proved himself capable of playing in the SEC.
 And proving himself in the SEC was very important to Kamara.
 After he left Alabama, critics suggested he may not have what it takes to play ball in college’s most challenging conference.

 Drafted in the third round of the 2017 NFL Draft by the Saints, Kamara’s NFL career got off to a blazing-fast start.
 With 1,900 all-purpose yards and 13 touchdowns, Kamara was the 2017 NFL Rookie of the Year, Pro-Bowler, and second-team All-Pro.
 He’s a new breed of running back, one that can catch balls with ease and make defenders look foolish with a plethora of good jukes.
 He and Drew Brees should make up one of the most dangerous combinations in football.

 Considered one of the best high school sprinters, Tyreek Hill of Coffee High School in Douglas, Ga., won state titles in the 100 and 200 meter dashes and long jump during his senior year.
-He was America’s fastest high schooler, and, to put his speed in perspective, had he participated in the 2012 London Olympics, he would have placed sixth.
-He was also a pretty good football player, and although not quite as elite, he decided to make it a career.
+There wasn’t a high schooler in America faster than him.
+To put his speed in perspective, had he participated in the 2012 London Olympics, he would have placed sixth.
+He was also a pretty good football player.

 Hill then chose to attend Oklahoma State where he ran track and played on the Cowboys football team.
 On the gridiron, Hill was one of the nation’s most dynamic players, returning punts and kicks while playing running back and receiver.
 He also was an elite Big 12 sprinter, winning the 2014 Big 12 championship in the 200 meter dash.
 But what Hill couldn’t out run was domestic violence charges which led to his dismissal from the Cowboys.